 Cut to the chase

-What is it?
-A new Apple wearable, a pair of glasses making use of augmented reality tech.
+- What is it?
+A new Apple wearable, a pair of glasses using augmented reality tech

 What is augmented reality?

 You're familiar with the concept of virtual reality, right?
 Popping on a headset and having software transport you to an interactive, 360-degree, left, right, up, down, all-encompassing virtual world?

 Augmented reality works a bit like that but with one big difference.
 Rather than giving a window into an invented world, it uses either screens or transparent lenses to place digital items on top of the real world around you.

 The most popular example of this in action would be the lenses and filters available on Instagram and Snapchat – the ones that make it look like you have a squashed face, a dog's tongue or hearts coming out of your eyeballs.

 Another great example of well-executed and mainstream AR is Pokemon Go which puts Pikachu and co into your world through a combination of your phone’s camera and screen.

 Both see your real world 'augmented' by software on your smart device.
 Essentially, AR lets you get context sensitive digital information overlaid onto your real world surroundings – look at a subway station and get train times automatically displayed, for instance, or walk down the aisles of a food store and have the specs recommend a recipe.
 The applications could be exciting and used for games and entertainment or just extremely boring and extremely practical.